 Hexpress Healthcare Limited – Head of Customer Services

 We have a 2-stage complaints procedure.
 At each stage it will help us to resolve your complaint quickly if you can give us as much information and detail as possible, including any correspondence and stating that you are making a complaint in line with our procedure.

 This is the first opportunity for the department to resolve a customer's dissatisfaction and the majority of complaints are dealt with verbally over the phone and will be resolved at this stage.
-If however the complaint cannot be resolved at this initial stage then the complaint will be escalated to the Head of Patient Supports.
-In the first instance, the Head of Patient Supports will try to get your complaint resolved or refer the complaint onto the General Manager depending on the nature of the complaint.
+If however the complaint cannot be resolved at this initial stage then the complaint will be escalated to the Head of Customer Services.
+In the first instance, the Head of Customer Services will try to get your complaint resolved or refer the complaint onto the General Manager depending on the nature of the complaint.

 If you remain dissatisfied with this response you may request a review by the Director of the relevant department.
-Your request should be sent to the Head of Patient Supports at our head office address who will forward your request to the Director of the relevant department for review.
+Your request should be sent to the Head of Customer Services at our head office address who will forward your request to the Director of the relevant department for review.

 Stage 1 - maximum 5 working days

 We aim to complete all complaints within the timescales above; however, if a complaint is very complex or involves input from third parties, it may occasionally be necessary to extend the time limit.
 If this is the case, we will keep the customer fully informed of the progress with the investigation, the reasons for the delay, and the new deadline.